bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TrafficInterfaceTypes_3HwCkdfrL8cRT34SaMeiGY/Documentation.md

-Indicates the types of traffic interfaces of the device.
+Indicates the type of traffic interfaces of the device.